 It takes more than just using less energy to promote energy efficiency.
 It's important to be aware of how energy is used, where it is wasted, and how to use it more efficiently in everyday

-Check Out Our Top Tips on How To Save Energy at Home:
+Here Are Some Top Tips on How To Save Energy at Home

 In the Kitchen

 When cooking on a gas stove, make sure that the flame heats only the bottom of the pot.
 It's not only dangerous for the flame to reach the side of the pot, it's also a waste of energy.